Stringy power operations in Tate K-theory

 for any $\Spin(4k)$-bundle $V$.
 This follows from Axiom (d), $\dim V^n = 4nk$, the known analogue for $u^\AA$ and $u^\td$: \cite{BMMS}, and the fact that

-where $\Sigma_n$ acts by permuting the factors inside on the left-hand side, and by permuting the factors outside (with a sign) on the right-hand side. \end{Pf} \begin{Def} We define the topological Witten genus of a $G$-manifold $M$ by
+where $\Sigma_n$ acts by permuting the factors inside on the left-hand side, and by permuting the factors outside (with a sign) on the right-hand side. \end{Pf} \begin{Def} We define the topological Witten genus of a global quotient orbifold $M\mmod G$ by

 where $\phi$ stands for $\AA$ or $\td$. \end{Def} \begin{Def} We define the (topological) total symmetric power operation $\Stop$ on $K_\Tate$ to be the composite

 where the first map is $\Ptop$, and the second map is restriction along the diagonals of $X^n$ and $G^n$.
 The last map $\eps$ is (in degree $n$) given by